limgeonho/Java_study/day33/homework.md

 MariaDB [testdb]> INSERT INTO member VALUES(12131, 'jkl', 'jkl@naver.com', 12131, 3, 4000);
 Query OK, 1 row affected (0.016 sec)

-MariaDB [testdb]> INSERT * FROM member;
-ERROR 1064 (42000): You have an error in your SQL syntax; check the manual that corresponds to your MariaDB server version for the right syntax to use near '* FROM member' at line 1
 MariaDB [testdb]> SELECT *FROM member;
 +-------+-----+---------------+----------+------+-------+
 | no    | id  | email         | password | type | point |